 - The company that created Zyklon B, the gas that was used to kill millions of Jews in the Holocaust, still exists as a pest control company.

 - Bayer, famous for producing aspirin, bought prisoners from Auschwitz to use as research subjects for testing new drugs.

 - Of those 6 million Jewish people killed in the Holocaust, one in six was killed at Auschwitz.

-The AUSCHWITZ-BIRKENAU STATE MUSEUM is located in the old world city of Oswiecim, about 66 kilometres west of Krakow.
+The AUSCHWITZ-BIRKENAU STATE MUSEUM is located in the old-world city of Oswiecim, about 66 kilometres west of Krakow.
 The entry at the “Arbeit Macht Frei” gate is located about 2,5 kilometres from the city centre of Oswiecim.
 Krakow is the nearest major airport to Auschwitz.
 This means you will still need to find a transport option to Krakow.
-Let’s explore the different options for trips to Auschwitz.
+Let’s explore the different options for getting to Auschwitz from Krakow.

-Being family travellers when we visited Auschwitz Poland our kids were 5 & 8 years old.
+Being family travellers when we first visited Auschwitz Poland our kids were 5 & 8 years old.
 At that age, we felt they were far too young to be exposed to this kind of Museum.
+Fast-forward a few years, and we again went to Auschwitz with our kids when they were 12 and 14.
 I would suggest your children should be at least 10 years old minimum and have had some sort of education about what went on at Auschwitz Birkenau before taking them.

 Organised Krakow Auschwitz tour

-If public transport or the driving option don’t suit you an organised Auschwitz tour from Krakow is your best bet.
-There are many Auschwitz Krakow tours running daily.
-Some of the positives of going on an organized Auschwitz Krakow tour can be:
+If public transport or the driving option doesn’t suit you going to Auschwitz from Krakow by organised tour may be your best option.
+There are many Auschwitz Kraków tours running daily.
+Some of the positives of going on an organised trip to Auschwitz can be:

 - You don’t have to get to Kraków Główny or MDA station